 Fresh coriander leaves to garnish

-To make Chole
+To make Chole for chole bhature

 Meanwhile to prepare masala, heat oil in a kadhai.
 Add asafetida, jeera and tej patta.
-When jeera starts to crackle add chole masala and red chilli powder.
+When jeera starts to crackle add chole masala and red chili powder.
 Immediately add tomato puree while stirring continuously.
 Cook for some time till oil separates.

-When steam escapes, open the cooker and check whether the chole are soft and cooked properly or not.
+When steam escapes, open the cooker and check whether the chole is soft and cooked properly or not.
 If not cook them again for some time.
 If they are properly cooked add them to the gravy and cook for 4-5 minutes.
 Add water if needed.
 Add garam masala to

 Garnish with coriander leaves and serve hot with bhature.